I’m Michelle – the face behind The Happy Pelvis. I live with chronic pelvic pain and had my symptoms dismissed and misdiagnosed for over 15 years.

 If you live with pelvic pain…

-You should never let a doctor make you feel like your pain isn’t real.
-If you know something is wrong and your doctor is failing in their duty to help you, you should seek a second, third, fourth, or however many opinions you need.
+You should never let a doctor make you feel like your pain isn’t worthy of further exploration.
+If you know something is wrong and your doctor is failing in their duty to help you, you should seek a second, third, fourth, or however many opinions you need to feel comfortable with your healthcare.
 You will eventually find a doctor that empathizes and see’s your pain for what it is, pain.
-Not anxiety.

 On thehappypelvis.ca and The Happy Pelvis instagram , I share my personal health journey, pelvic health related content as well as honest and relatable posts about living with chronic illness.
 If it is not backed by a reputable source or something I personally would not use, I won’t put in on the blog.